Meghanxuxx/Rust_1724/finalReport.md

 6. **Performance Optimization and Testing**: Test the system extensively and make necessary optimizations to ensure optimal performance.

 ---
+# Features

+The main features are organized into three key aspects:

+### Login System

+- Allows users to sign up for a new account.
+- Enables users to log in to an existing account.
+- Displays user information on the main page.

+### Real-Time Communication System

+- Provides hint questions to help users input their information.
+- Generates a complete cover letter as output on the summary page.
+- Supports starting a new conversation.

+### History Management System

+- Displays a history of the latest corresponding output.

-## User’s Guide
+## User Guide

+### Step 1: Create an Account

-1. Sign up an account for use and log in to the system.
+- Sign up for a new account and log in to access the system.

 ![image.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/19d01536-896b-4bd8-9131-6c778cda568f/a9068e78-5c87-425b-89b6-6b9c11c55be4/image.png)

+### Step 2: Input Information

-1. Follow the guide in the left column and provide the answers to the hint questions in the right page of step 1.
+- Follow the instructions in the left-hand column.
+- Provide answers to the hint questions in the right-hand section of Step 1.

 ![image.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/19d01536-896b-4bd8-9131-6c778cda568f/8a7a1aa0-be8f-48f6-b7e5-d672724a8356/image.png)

+### Step 3: Complete Additional Steps

-1. Repeat the step 2 in the guide for the Step 2 and Step 3 to provide more information.
+- Repeat the process for Step 2 and Step 3 to provide additional information.

+### Step 4: Generate and Review

-2. Get the full cover letter in the summary.
+- View the fully generated cover letter on the summary page.

-We provide one test case for the user to experience.
+We also provide a test case for users to experience the system functionality.

+##

 ### Test case